yona-lang/homepage/docs/stdlib/java.md

 This modules allows Java executing specific code, such as instantiating a class, casting to another type, checking whether a value is an instance of a class, or throwing Java exceptions.

 ### Representing a Java type
-Function `type` takes a string - a fully qualified name of a Java class and creates a Yatta representation of given class.
+Function `type` takes a string - a fully qualified name of a Java class and creates a Yona representation of given class.
 This value can be used to create new instances of this type.

 Example: